 rights to his engine for use in Chiefs.
 As is typical of the Indian management

 of the 1940's, and Indian's own failing finances, they turned their noses up

 at a golden opportunity and looked a gift horse in the mouth, just as they did

 in 1949 when they had the chance to power new Chiefs with Vincent engines.
 Thus

 the postwar Indian V twin never became an OHV.
-Al Crocker made over 60 V-twins
+Al Crocker made 64 V-twins

 plus successful Speedway singles and had another 85 V-twins almost finished